Ernest Hemingway relaxing on the front veranda.

 Plans for the Future

-With very limited funding, and in the midst of a dauntingly difficult political climate, this project has flourished and continues to grow.
+With very limited funding, and in the midst of increased threats due to severe tropical weather, this American project has flourished and continues to grow.

 Our plans for the future are bold.